rogomes/portfolio/README.md

 Hello there, I am [Rosana de Oliveira Gomes](https://www.linkedin.com/in/rosanaogomes/), a PhD in Astrophysics and Data scientist trying to change the world one day at a time.
 I have experience being a Lead Machine Learning Engineer and Project Manager in multiple projects related to social impact such as disaster management, renewable energies, sustainability and mobility.

-In my free time, I love spending time in more relaxing activities, such as [painting by number](https://www.liveabout.com/painting-by-numbers-2578775) or puzzles, which are part of my creative process:
+In my free time, I love spending time in more relaxing activities, such as [painting by number](https://www.liveabout.com/painting-by-numbers-2578775) or puzzles (part of my creative process):
                                  <img src="photo.jpeg" width="400">